 "In Andean thought, ownership is not about possession; it is about developing a strong like with someone or something...this creates unity in our world...and this helps us live in a world without separations and without abandoned forms of life.
 Andean culture is highly relational; the heart connections between humanity and the rest of Nature are the only enduring source of wealth so we value our good relationship with other forms of life as precious above all else” (71-72).

 Ownership, in the sense of dominion or control over, is a false way of relating to something, especially something in nature.
-To have something means that you have a relationship that entails a certain responsibility: “For the indigenous mind, everything that exists has an owner.
+To have something means that you have a relationship that entails a certain responsibility: “For the Indigenous mind, everything that exists has an owner.
 But an owner is not like a proprietor; it is more like a guardian.”
-This is a simple principle that has been forgotten in our modern, economically-based conception of ownership.
+This is a simple principle that has been forgotten in our dominant, economically-based conception of ownership.

 Changing our relationship to the Earth, to intelligence, and to ownership is no easy task.
 But thankfully, the work ahead of us isn’t to re-make and re-frame human existence on the planet, but rather to remember.
-The indigenous wisdom that speaks to the core of human purpose has been within us since the beginning.
+The Indigenous wisdom that speaks to the core of human purpose has been within us since the beginning.
 We need only to remember.